rafiulnakib/Data-Analysis-with-Pandas/README.md

 Content:
 The complete dataset consists of 3 different files.

-summer, for summer olympics (1896 - 2012)
+"summer" for summer olympics (1896 - 2012),
-winter, for winter olympics (1924 - 2014)
+"winter" for winter olympics (1924 - 2014),
-country, outlining profiles of each participating countries Acknowledgements
+"country" outlining profiles of each participating countries

+Acknowledgements
 Data was provided by the IOC Research and Reference Service and published by The Guardian's Datablog.